MrBoboGet/BachelorThesis/README.md

 # Modular decomposition coloring

-This repository contains the files used in the thesis project (REFERENS).
+This repository contains the files used in the thesis (REFERNS?).

 # Graph coloring